csu-grenoble/thingsat/README.md

-# Thingsat :: LoRa benchmarks from cubesatThingsat project
+# Thingsat :: LoRa benchmarks from cubesat

 All public repositories related to the Thingsat project are hosted here: